Today I share with you the best bullet journal doodle ideas.

 bullet journal supplies.

-Definitely, the practice is the best and only way to get better on doodling.
+Definitely, the practice is the best and only way to get better at doodling.

 So follow the tutorials, watch YouTube videos, enroll in Skillshare classes.

 In fact, the crucial part of bullet journal drawings is in being consistent.

 First and foremost, start by playing with some simple things to draw.